nuejs/www/docs2/tutorials/build-a-simple-spa.md

 After saving the file the browser title will automatically update.

-Next we hand this data to our app component by modifying our `index.html` as follows:
+Next, we hand this data to our app component by modifying our `index.html` as follows:

 ```
 <app :title :description/>